 Microcirculation Structure and Function

-The microcirculation is comprised of arterioles, capillaries, venules, and terminal lymphatic vessels.
+The microcirculation comprises arterioles, capillaries, venules, and terminal lymphatic vessels.

 Arterioles

-- Small precapillary resistance vessels (10-50 μ) composed of an endothelium surrounded by one or more layers of smooth muscle cells.
+- Small precapillary resistance vessels (10-200 μ) composed of an endothelium surrounded by one or more layers of smooth muscle cells

-- Represent a major site for regulating systemic vascular resistance.
+- Represent the major site for regulating systemic vascular resistance.

 - Rhythmical contraction and relaxation of arterioles sometimes occurs (i.e., spontaneous vasomotion).

-- Primary function within an organ is flow regulation, thereby determining oxygen delivery and the washout of metabolic by-products.
+- Primary function of arterioles within an organ is flow regulation, which determines oxygen delivery and the washout of metabolic by-products from the tissue.

 - Regulate, in part, capillary hydrostatic pressure and therefore influence capillary fluid exchange.